 Before You Begin: A Realistic Look at Costs

-Dirt cheap developers will not take a strategic approach that analyzes user workflows to create an optimal User Experience (UX).
-That requires talented staff, and talented staff charge a premium for their services.
+Dirt-cheap developers will not take a strategic approach that analyzes user workflows to create an optimal User Experience (UX).
+That requires talented staff, and an expert team charges a premium for their services.

 What’s worse?
-Those cheap developers are likely to rush the project, skip key steps, and create a sub-par product that isn’t future-proofed.
-In other words, if your app does succeed despite any usability problems, you’ll spend a whole lot more money fixing those technical issues down the line.
+Those cheap developers will likely rush the project, skip key steps, and create a sub-par product that needs to be future-proofed.
+In other words, if your app succeeds despite any usability problems, you’ll spend much more money fixing those technical issues.

-We’ve published another post that goes into great detail about how much an app costs, so feel free to check it out.
-There are a number of factors, but this will give you a ballpark idea.
+We’ve published another post that details how much an app costs, so feel free to check it out.
+There are several factors, but this will give you a ballpark idea.

-In an episode of HBO’s Silicon Valley, lovable loser Erlich Bachmann eats a bag of magic mushrooms and heads to the California Desert, seeking the creative insight he feels he needs to name a new app.
+In an HBO’s Silicon Valley episode, lovable loser Erlich Bachmann eats a bag of magic mushrooms and heads to the California Desert, seeking the creative insight he feels he needs to name a new app.
 Spoiler alert: His mission fails.

 The truth about winning tech ideas is that the best ones usually arise from common-sense problem-solving.
-Hotjar is a bootstrapped startup that now earns more than $29 million USD in Annual Recurring Revenue (ARR), and they’ve never taken venture capital.
+Hotjar is a bootstrapped startup earning over USD 29 million in Annual Recurring Revenue (ARR) and has never taken venture capital.
 Impressive, right?

 Like a band of Hobbits, you’re going on an adventure!
-It’s time to wander the app stores, entering keywords for products or concepts that intrigue you, and follow each thread.
+It’s time to wander the app stores, enter keywords for products or concepts that intrigue you, and follow each thread.
 This is the “explorer” phase, where you poke around and see what you find.
-Don’t restrict your imagination here.
-Open your mind to all the possibilities.
-There will be time to refine and critique later, but don’t restrict your creative flow right now.
+Keep your imagination unrestricted here.
+Unlock your mind to all the possibilities.
+There will be time to refine and critique later but keep your creative flow open.

 Study the review section of any app that interests you.
 There’s gold here!

-Does someone complain that they can’t find an Android reminder app that keeps the notifications at the top of the screen, like the native iOS reminder app does?
+Does someone complain that they can’t find an Android reminder app that keeps the notifications at the top of the screen as the native iOS reminder app does?
 That might be a winning idea.

 Step 3 is critical.
-Even if a solution does exist, you might be able to do it better, advertise it more successfully, or create a better User Experience (UX) that soaks up most of the market share.
-If you can do any of these things, you’ve stumbled across a great app idea.
+Even if a solution does exist, you can do it better, advertise it more successfully, or create a better User Experience (UX) that soaks up most of the market share.
+You’ve stumbled across a great app idea if you can do any of these things.

-When it comes to idea generation, a certain magic happens when you bounce ideas off intelligent, creative people.
-The key is to find someone who is an expansive thinker, as opposed to a critic.
+Regarding idea generation, a certain magic happens when you bounce ideas off intelligent, creative people.
+The key is finding someone who is an expansive thinker rather than a critic.

-Never before in history has so much consumer data been available to entrepreneurs.
-You can learn a lot by studying Facebook groups, Instagram posts, LinkedIn groups, and other social media sites.
+Never before has so much consumer data been available to entrepreneurs.
+You can learn much by studying Facebook, Instagram posts, LinkedIn groups, and other social media sites.
 Look for groups and influencers related to the audience you want to serve.

-You can also use sentiment analysis tools like Audiense to scrape user insights off social media, giving you full reports of what different demographics are thinking, feeling, and posting en masse about a subject.
+You can also use sentiment analysis tools like Audiense to scrape user insights off social media, giving you complete reports of what different demographics think, feel, and post en masse about a subject.

-Reddit and other internet forums like Quora can spark all sorts of cool app ideas, with people openly sharing the problems they want you to come along and solve.
+Reddit and other internet forums like Quora can spark cool app ideas, with people openly sharing the problems they want you to come along and solve.

 Kickstarter, AngelList, and Product Hunt feature new software startups and platforms, and browsing those sites might unlock some inspiration.

-Author and podcaster Tim Ferriss frequently reminds his audience that they are “the average of the five closest people to them.”
-If you want to be a tech entrepreneur, connect with other tech entrepreneurs.
+Author and podcaster Tim Ferriss reminds his audience that they are “the average of the five closest people to them.”
+Connect with other tech entrepreneurs if you want to be a tech entrepreneur.
 They will inspire you and hold you to a higher standard.
-Plus, talking shop with them just may spark your next big idea.
+Plus, talking shop with them may spark your next big idea.

 Alright.
-You’ve stumbled across an idea that just might be the next big thing—or even the next small thing that generates regular revenue and lets you live life on your own terms.
+You’ve stumbled across an idea that might be the next big thing—or even the next small thing that generates regular revenue and lets you live on your terms.
 Whatever the case, it’s an exciting time for you.

 And now?
-We’re going to ask you to calm down.
-It’s time to take a step back and ask the difficult, critical questions.
+We’ll ask you to calm down, and it’s time to take a step back and ask difficult, critical questions.
 Two questions, in particular, should drive your analysis at this point.

 Question #1: Is your app idea technologically feasible?

-Here’s the true story of an entrepreneurial Uber driver who came up with a cool app idea.
-Since most rideshare drivers work for Uber and its competitors at the same time, they run multiple driver apps simultaneously—accepting rides as they come and shutting down the other apps.
-It’s a manual process, and it’s a huge hassle for drivers, especially when two ride requests come in at the same time.
-In fact, at the time, Uber made it so that if they missed too many ride requests, they could miss out on certain bonuses.
+Here’s the story of an entrepreneurial Uber driver who developed an excellent app idea.
+Since most rideshare drivers work for Uber and its competitors simultaneously, they run multiple driver apps simultaneously—accepting rides as they come and shutting down the other apps.
+It’s a manual process and a hassle for drivers, especially when two ride requests come in simultaneously.
+In fact, at the time, Uber made it so that if they missed too many ride requests, they could miss out on specific bonuses.

-He came up with an idea for an app that would allow rideshare drivers to run multiple driver apps at the same time, automatically accepting the first ride request that came in and shutting down the competing apps until the ride was complete.
-This sounded like a winning idea, until he learned how APIs work.
+He devised an idea for an app allowing rideshare drivers to run multiple driver apps simultaneously, automatically accepting the first ride request and shutting down the competing apps until the ride was complete.
+This sounded like a winning idea until he learned how APIs work.

-An API is the technology that allows one app to interface with another app (e.g., Expedia connects with the airlines’ APIs to aggregate fares and book tickets).
-Since this ridesharing driver app would need permission to interface with each of the competing rideshare apps’ APIs, it was not technologically feasible.
-Uber would have no incentive to grant him access to their API, since it would draw drivers away from their dominant platform.
-Even if Uber and the others did grant him access to their API in the beginning, they could revoke access at any time, so his business could disappear overnight.
+API technology allows one app to interface with another (e.g., Expedia connects with the airlines’ APIs to aggregate fares and book tickets).
+Since this ridesharing driver app would need permission to interface with each competing app’s APIs, it was not technologically feasible.
+Uber would have no incentive to grant him access to their API since it would draw drivers away from their dominant platform.
+Even if Uber and the others initially gave him access to their API, they could revoke access anytime, so his business could disappear overnight.

 The app idea was a bust.
-It may have been a good app idea in terms of market demand, but it was not likely to work as a long-term business strategy.
+It may have been a good app idea regarding market demand, but it was not likely to work as a long-term business strategy.
 Luckily, he spoke with an honest developer who explained the issues before he spent loads of time and money on the project.

 The good news?
-Shortly afterwards, he launched a different business, which remains profitable today and allows him to travel the world as a digital nomad.
+Shortly afterward, he launched a different business, which remains profitable today and allows him to travel the world as a digital nomad.

-This is a good reminder that there are plenty of viable business models out there.
-If your current idea is a bad one, you need to figure that out sooner rather than later, so you can start building the one that will set you free.
+This is a reminder that plenty of viable business models exist.
+If your current idea could be better, you need to figure it out sooner rather than later to start building the one that will set you free.
 As they say in Silicon Valley, “Fail fast.
 Fail Forward.”

-Curious to see if your app idea has technological legs?
+Does your app idea have technological legs?
 Contact us.